Featured image of post .NET Framework vs .NET: for the SysAdmin

 .NET Framework, for better or worse by being embedded with Windows, has a very generous support lifecycle.
 For instance, in the below you can see 4.6.2 was released in 2016 and goes EOL in 2027 - and there are still many versions still in active support with no defined end date.

-This is an abundance of time, and gives the sysadmin a clear signal to roll out .NET Framework updates as part of their “business as usual” patching roll out strategy.
+This is an abundance of time, and gives the SysAdmin a clear signal to roll out .NET Framework updates as part of their “business as usual” patching roll out strategy.

 In the following article, we can see several key facts shared about .NET Framework: .NET Framework & Windows OS versions - .NET Framework | Microsoft Learn

-- Microsoft assert .NET Framework will continue to be included with Windows, “with no plans to remove it.”
+1. Microsoft assert .NET Framework will continue to be included with Windows, “with no plans to remove it.”

-- They share an easy and manageable cadence with “security updates are released quarterly.”
+2. They share an easy and manageable cadence with “security updates are released quarterly.”

-- .NET Framework 4.8.0 has support for Windows Server going back as far as 2008 R2, but 4.8.1 is only supported on Windows Server 2022 or newer.
+3. .NET Framework 4.8.0 has support for Windows Server going back as far as 2008 R2, but 4.8.1 is only supported on Windows Server 2022 or newer.
 Want to upgrade your clients or servers to .NET Framework 4.8.0?
 No problem, you can easily deploy the one-time upgrade and updates are seamlessly managed by Windows Update / ConfigMgr / WSUS.

-Your much less likely to encounter any compatibility issues with updating .NET Framework than you are .NET Core, but it’s still a good idea to double check the software vendor’s documentation.
+You’re much less likely to encounter any compatibility issues with updating .NET Framework than you are .NET Core, but it’s still a good idea to double check the software vendor’s documentation.

 For example, the Patch My PC Publisher currently states it requires “4.6.2 or newer”, giving you that immediate signal 4.8.x will work fine.
 Whereas that “or newer” is tightly reserved in .NET (Core) applications because of reasons previously shared (where newer major versions aren’t always compatible or permitted by its installer).